Skip to content

 2. Basic settings:

-• Enable integration and Allow create devices or assets are on by default.
+• Enable integration and Allow create devices or assets are enabled by default.

 • Click Next.